 So enough of the chatter.
 Let’s get started shall we and finally get rid of your GERD and heartburn for good!

-There is no way in the world you can effectively treat and cure GERD and heartburn permanently without probiotics.
+There is no way in the world you can effectively treat and heal GERD and heartburn permanently without probiotics.
 These beneficial bacteria are absolutely crucial to the health and correct functioning of your entire digestive system, from your gut all the way down to your waste disposal.
 When you have enough “friendly” bacteria in your stomach and colon, the bad bacteria (and there can be lots of them) are unable to take up residence and wreak havoc on your insides.
 This also allows food and nutrients to be digested correctly and efficiently - and the main cause of acid reflux and heartburn (the Helicobacter pylori bacteria) will also be sent packing by the beneficial bacteria!

 If you aren’t taking a high quality probiotic supplement every day and regularly eating fermented foods then you'll definitely be deficient in good bacteria (regular acid reflux in the stomach and throat is a sure sign of this).
 The other problem is if you’re taking any type(s) of medication, this will also have a negative impact on the beneficial bacteria as many pharmaceuticals harm the good bacteria in your gut.

 Consuming sugar and fried foods also kill off the good bacteria and allow the bad bacteria to grow and thrive, but we’ll talk more about this problem in a minute.
 It's also important to note that probiotics are extremely safe, and in fact, absolutely essential for all pregnant and lactating women - as well as infants, toddlers and teenagers!

 Best Ways to Get Your Probiotics…

-So the first thing you need to do to treat and cure your acid reflux and heartburn is to take a good quality probiotic supplement every day.
+So the first thing you need to do to treat your acid reflux and heartburn is to take a good quality probiotic supplement every day.
 You can easily purchase these online or from any reputable health food store.
 Remember to always keep them in a cool place, and for dosages, follow the directions on the bottle or container.